EstebanSP23/sp500-stock-performance-analysis/README.md

 **Deployment details:**
 - Report and semantic model published from Power BI Desktop
 - Interactive filtering and visuals validated in the Service environment
-- Dataset stored in Import mode
+- Dataset stored in **Import mode**
 - Refresh intentionally configured as **manual** due to static historical data sources

-This step demonstrates not only analytical and visualization skills, but also familiarity with **deployment, validation, and consumption of BI assets** in a shared environment — a critical requirement in real-world analytics teams.
+This step demonstrates not only analytical and visualization skills, but also hands-on experience with **deployment, validation, and consumption of BI assets** — a critical requirement in real-world analytics teams.

+> **PBIX download note:** GitHub can’t preview large `.pbix` files in the browser.
+To download the report, click **View raw**, or clone the repository and run `git lfs pull`.

 ## Interview Preparation & Project Walkthrough